mff-uk/dataspecer/content/en/docs/tutorial/generators.md

 The generator creates a description of a data structure according to the [CSV on the Web](https://www.w3.org/TR/2016/NOTE-tabular-data-primer-20160225/) standards and recommendations.
 The result is a tabular schema with metadata about the table in the JSON-LD format.
 There is always only one file.
 The file describes tables, and the tables contain individual columns.
 The columns generally correspond to the attributes and associations.

 There is one CSV option in the configuration.
 The option enables or disables the multiple table schema.
-It basically switches between a single table schema and a multiple table schema.
+It basically switches between the single table schema and the multiple table schema.

 {{% tutorial-image "images/tutorial/csv-specific/csv-configuration.png" %}}

-A single table schema contains only one table.
+The single table schema contains only one table.
 The columns may have special compound names.
 If a data structure has nested attributes or associations, the names create an illusion of depth in a flat table.
 The names represent the path from the root to the final attribute or association.

-A multiple table schema may contain multiple tables, but it may also contain only one table.
+The multiple table schema may contain multiple tables, but it may also contain only one table.
 It depends on the corresponding data structure.
 The tables logically separate a nested data structure into different tables.
 The tables are linked together with foreign keys.
 Names of columns are simple.

 ### CSV Examples